-Sand shrimps (Palaemon peringueyi) belong to the group Caridae and are not suited to swimming and are bottom-dwelling prawns (benthic).
+Introduction: Sand shrimps (Palaemon peringueyi) belong to the group Caridae, are not suited to swimming and are bottom-dwelling prawns (benthic).
 Their front legs are armed with thin nippers decorated with yellow spots at the joints.
 Their rostrum (beak-like feature set between the eyes) is armed with jagged saw-like teeth.
-They are around 25mm in size and live in shallow areas with a sandy bottom or in intertidal pools along the Namibian coast from the mouth of the Orange River north to Sandwich Harbour, Walvis Bay and Swakopmund.
-Their main food source is small particles of dead animals.
+They are around 25mm in size and live in shallow areas with a sandy bottom or in intertidal pools.